 Upper Division Head

-Faculty, School Leadership, School Administration, The Washington School of Ballet - Northwest Campus, Washington School of Ballet, Upper Division Faculty, Professional Training Division Faculty
+School Leadership, School Administration, The Washington School of Ballet - Northwest Campus, Washington School of Ballet, Upper Division Faculty, Professional Training Division Faculty, Faculty

-Windom has a master’s degree in fine arts from the School of Dance at George Mason University in dance pedagogy where she has taught for the last ten years as an adjunct professor.
+Windom has a master’s degree in fine arts from the School of Dance at George Mason University in dance pedagogy where she has taught for the last seventeen years as an adjunct professor.
 She is a celebrated guest teacher around the country, bringing her emphasis on learning classical ballet with a strong approach of combining science and art.